Ethanmurray3/Ethanmurray3/README.md

 - 👋 Hi, I’m @Ethanmurray3
-- 👀 I’m interested in finance and software
+- 👀 I’m interested in finance and bitcoin
-- 🌱 I’m currently learning front end programming languages like HTML and CSS
+- 🌱 I’m currently learning python
 - 📫 How to reach me by emailing me at ethanmurray3@icloud.com

 <!---